 What is Income Protection Insurance?

-Income Protection Insurance (also sometimes known as permanent health insurance) is an insurance policy that is designed to cover you if you are unable to work because of an injury or illness.
-It ensures that you continue to receive a regular income until you retire, or go back to work.
+Income Protection Insurance (previously known as permanent health insurance) is an insurance policy that is designed to cover you if you are unable to work because of an injury or illness.
+It ensures that you continue to receive a regular income until you go back to work, or retire.

 With Income Protection Insurance, everything depends on getting the right policy – so it’s best to get advice from an independent insurance broker.
-Don’t believe us?
 Have a look at what the Money Advice Service says.

 Income Protection is not to be confused with Critical Illness Cover, which pays out a one-off tax-free lump-sum if you have a specific serious illness.